-PREPARE for class.
+- PREPARE for class.
 Preparation is essential to client service & professionalism.
 Concentrate on learning and not your grade!
-"Great grades follow great learning."

-PARTICIPATE in class.
-Consulting is communication based and the most successful consultants are also exceptional communicators.

-PUNCTUAL.
-USC costs lots of money...be on time & maximize your value.

-PROFESSIONAL.
-Be a professional learner...your job is to learn.
+"Great grades follow great learning." - PARTICIPATE in class.
+Consulting is interactive and communication based and the most successful consultants are also exceptional communicators. - PUNCTUAL.
+USC costs lots of money...be on time & maximize your value. - PROFESSIONAL.
+Be a professional learner...your job is to learn to think critically and apply what you learn.